mmister411/salvationelements/scriptural_christology.md

   - Purpose / Target / Goal / Direction
     - Demonstrate that the continued presence of the risen Christ and the Father with the Church is realized through the Holy Spirit.
-    - Emphasize the Spirit’s role as the indwelling, empowering, guiding, and comforting presence of God until Christ’s visible return.
     - Show that this presence fulfills Jesus’ promise to be with His people always and anticipates the final union of God with humanity.
     - Key texts: John 14:16–23; Acts 2:1–4; Romans 8:9–11, 26–27; 1 Corinthians 3:16; Revelation 21:3.